Blue-and-Blacks: Organizational culture

 The Blue-and-Blacks spirit was created by large summer camps held in 1933 in Vanaja and in 1934 and 1935 in Kuortane.
-Participiants slept in military tents, sang, swam, listened to presentations and discussed.
+Participants slept in military tents, sang, swam, listened to presentations and discussed.
 The Blue-and-Blacks camps were also met with fierce resistance.
 Ilkka of the Agrarian League wrote that the Blue-and-Blacks camps trained to take part in armed struggle: "for a certain party's ultimate plan for power".
 In 1934, Blue-and-Blacks magazine was founded as the organ of the Blue-and-Blacks organization.
 The Blue-and-Blacks also had high-level cultural activities, including the Blue-and-Blacks recitation choir, the best known of which was the one led by Pekka Kuusi known as "Echo of Merja".
 Cultural relations were maintained, especially with the German Hitler-Jugend.
 The Blue-and-Blacks took influences from other youth organizations both at home and abroad, such as the German Nazis and Italian fascists.

 Members of the organization often behaved fanatically, even in legal gray area.
-In 1935, the Blue-and-Blacks detonated a homemade tear gas bomb at Vallila's workers' house, and in July the peace meeting in Balder Hall was disrupted by throwing a scent bomb at the audience.
+In 1935, the Blue-and-Blacks detonated a homemade tear gas bomb at Vallila's workers' house, and in July the peace meeting in Balder Hall was disrupted by throwing a stink bomb at the audience.
 In 1935, Blue-and-Blacks took part in street battles against "Hurris" on Swedish Day.